40 practical ideas9 ranked starting pathsSolo or social-optionalUpdated 2026-07-19

 Solo recharge hobbies

-Good for days when you need quiet and control over your time.
+Good for days when you need quiet, control, and a clean stopping point.

 01